Planning for an Azure Files deployment

 - Clients which do not support SMB 3.0, can communicate intra-datacenter over SMB 2.1 or SMB 3.0 without encryption.
 Note that clients are not allowed to communicate inter-datacenter over SMB 2.1 or SMB 3.0 without encryption.

 - Clients can communicate over File REST with either HTTP or HTTPS.

-- Encryption at-rest (Azure Storage Service Encryption): We are in the process of enabling Storage Service Encryption (SSE) on the underlying Azure Storage platform.
-This means that encryption will be enabled by default for all storage accounts.
-If you are creating a new storage account in a region with encryption at-rest on default, you don't have to do anything to enable.
+- Encryption at-rest (Azure Storage Service Encryption): Storage Service Encryption (SSE) is enabled by default for all storage accounts.
 Data at-rest is encrypted with fully-managed keys.
 Encryption at-rest does not increase storage costs or reduce performance.